BCDevOps/platform-services/security/aporeto/docs/QuickStart.md

 ### Test application connectivity

-Once an access policy is enabled, you can use the [TestConnection.sh](https://github.com/BCDevOps/openshift-developer-tools/blob/master/bin/testConnection) script available as part of [BCDevOps/openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) repo to test the connectivity of the pods in your namespace.
+Once an access policy is enabled, you can use the [TestConnection](https://github.com/BCDevOps/openshift-developer-tools/blob/master/bin/testConnection) script available as part of [BCDevOps/openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) repo to test the connectivity of the pods in your namespace.

+### Add Network Security Policy code to your repo

+It is recommended to use the `oc apply` command only while designing a network security policy.
+Once the policy is finalized, store it to the application's repo together with the rest of the OCP templates for the application component that the policy applies to and where it can be included in the deployment pipeline for your application.
+(See [BC Gov's Openshift Developer Tools](https://github.com/BCDevOps/openshift-developer-tools) and [BC Developer Kit](https://github.com/BCDevOps/bcdk) repos that include a variety of deployment automation scripts for developers).

+**🤓 ProTip**

+* See [Family Protection Order (FPO)](https://github.com/bcgov/Family-Protection-Order) and [Court Administration Scheduling API](https://github.com/bcgov/cass-api) repos and search for "networksecuritypolicy" to see where the security policies are stored within the repo structure.